higebu/packer/website/source/docs/builders/vmware-iso.html.markdown

 * `remote_username` - The SSH username used to access the remote machine.

 * `remote_password` - The SSH password for access to the remote machine.

+* `format` (string) - Either "ovf", "ova" or "vmx", this specifies the output format of the exported virtual machine.
+This defaults to "ovf".
+  Before using this option, you need to install `ovftool`.